 Topical aromatherapy is generally considered safe for most people, as long as the essential oil is diluted.
 (This is the case in all lotions that contain essential oils.)
 However, you should use caution if you have super sensitive skin—try applying a small patch before slathering it all over your body.
 Talk to a doctor or dermatologist before using a scented lotion if you aren’t sure about it.

 Also: This will likely be on the label, but don’t eat stress relief lotion.
-Non-medicated lotion is “ Illinois Poison Center “Lotion” View Source ” according to the Illinois Poison Center, but may cause a laxative-like effect (read: loose stools) and an upset stomach.
+Non-medicated lotion is “minimally toxic Illinois Poison Center “Lotion” View Source ” according to the Illinois Poison Center, but may cause a laxative-like effect (read: loose stools) and an upset stomach.

 Stress Relief Lotion We Like